howech/gestalt/README.md

 ```

+The mapper can be a function as above, or it can be a simple
+java object with old values as keys and new values as corresponding
+values.
+Keys not present in the object will be mapped out of the
+RemapConfig.

 Not surprisingly, there are a couple of restrictions on this type of
 configuration object.
 First, it is read only.
-Second, the remapper
+Second, the mapper
 function can show that it ignores part of the object space by
 returning undefined for some values.
 For the rest of the values, it
 must make sure to return unique new names for different old names.
-Third, the toObject function does not try to detect array-like
-objects.

 Remapped objects do pass on events, and can be used as overrides or
 defaults in a config container.